Absorbable suture material

 Absorbability

-Material half-life dissolution time
+Material tensile strength dissolution time